-Welcome to an ontological convergence of science, technology and politics.
+Welcome to the ontological convergence of science, technology and politics.

 Why blog?
 Someone on the internet claimed novel writers are required to provide themselves with an audience as well as a book before any publisher will consider their work; and social media and blogs are the way to build an audience.
 I’ve learned that’s not true, but have grown fond of blogging.
 So, I’m here to stroke my ego, and yours.
 Also to do my bit to inflate the income of the Great Advertising Platforms, search engine companies.

 From my fill-in-the-blank author’s bio: Julia lives with her husband in a hideaway surrounded by birches and espaliered apple trees.
 When she’s not writing bestselling novels, she collects missives from her wandering children like nectar from honeydew, writes songs, treks the Mt.
 Jefferson Wilderness and weaves between rush-hour traffic on her bicycle.

 Having trouble adjusting to reality?
 To the idea we’re all insignificant and connected to each other like burrs in a sock?
 You’ve come to the right place.